hephaex/Baram/docker/README.md

-# Docker Environment for ktime
+# Docker Environment for baram

-This directory contains Docker configurations for running the ktime Naver News Crawler infrastructure.
+This directory contains Docker configurations for running the baram Naver News Crawler infrastructure.

 ## Quick Start